 I’ve disabled my Facebook account a few times by now.
-And each time I came back, eventually, I got back to re-posting some things that I thought/think that are perspectives worth sharing.
-This brought me to the realisation of how important it is to ponder on who influenced you, who’ve been your so to say role-models.
-And out of a wide list here are the ones that are world wide accessible and with the lesser subjectivity embedment.
+And each time I came back, eventually, I got back to re-posting some things that I thought/think are perspectives worth sharing.
+We seem to share or even re-share things that have some influence on us.
+This brought me to the realisation of how important it is to ponder on who influenced you, who’s been your so to say, role models.
+And out of a wide list here are the ones that are worldwide accessible and with the lesser subjectivity embedment.

 These are people that had done, said or written things that had an influence upon me, that made me consider new points of view or changed existing points of view from the foundation of my belief system.

 Obviously all these people did / said / wrote more then I so briefly mentioned above, I just tried to set a sample of the awesome perspectives they borough and the magic i found in them.

 For some there are aspects that belong to them directly or as association, not specified here – but important aspects that I do not subscribe to.
 For instance Steve Jobs also had his douchebag moments, I don’t appreciate some Apple policies about service for instance, and in general the technology industry how it uses natural and human resources and how it manages (or doesn’t manage) its waste on their production side or on the user side, and others.
 Still, all these, including Mr. Jobs, are as mentioned worth considering in a very intimate level.